Galarzaa90/PersonalDocs/docs/blog/posts/2025-08-01-networking-beginner-vs-nintendo-switch.md

   - Networking
 ---
 # Networking Beginner vs Nintendo Switch
-Yesterday, I had to change my home WiFi and update all the devices in the network to point to the network settings.
+Yesterday, I had to change my home WiFi and update all the devices at home to point to the new network.
 It was a pretty fun experience.

 <!-- more -->